What are the risks and rewards of investing?

 One way to lower your risk level is to diversify your investments.
 This means spreading your money across different asset classes, such as company shares, bonds, money market instruments and commercial property.

-If you put too much money into one company or industry, then you run a higher risk of losing some of your money.
+If you put too much money into one company or industry, then you might run a higher risk of losing some of your money.

 Will I pay tax on my investment profits?

 You won't pay any Income or Capital Gains Tax on any profits you make from the money held in an ISA.
 However, there is a limit to how much money you can contribute to your ISAs.
-For the 2024/2025 tax year, your ISA allowance is £20,000.
-Tax rules are subject to change and are dependant on individual circumstances.
+For the 2025/2026 tax year, your ISA allowance is £20,000.